kiriisomer/erleuchten/readme.md

-erleuchten is a testing manage software
+erleuchten is a trial of testing manage software